-Unless you’re a giant corporation sending out its press releases to millions, you likely want to hear back from users.
-Whether they come with questions about a product, complaints about too many emails or feedback/feature requests, the information can be very valuable.
+No matter the size of the company and mailing list, you want to hear back from users.
+Whether they come with questions about a product, complaints about too many emails, or feedback/feature requests, the information can be very valuable.

 There are many, many options available.
 Many offer free tiers for those sending few messages.
 Each comes with a free trial so you can test the capabilities of a given software.

 - SendGrid is one of the biggest players on the market that specializes both in transactional emails and marketing campaigns.
 You can use their robust API to connect their features to your platform.
 SendGrid also offers various tools for designing beautiful and successful emails.

 - Mailchimp has all the tools you could think of for building marketing campaigns and automations.
-This includes templates, a drag & drop email builder and detailed analytics.
+This includes templates, a drag & drop email builder, and detailed analytics.
 Mailchimp also owns Mandrill, which is one of the most popular tools for sending transactional emails.